 Article 314

-implement policies for SME development, based on the principles of the Small Business Act, and monitoring of the implementation process through regular dialogue.
-This cooperation will also include a focus on micro- and craft enterprises, which are extremely important for both the EU and Georgian economies;
+implement policies for SME development, ].
+This cooperation will also include a focus on micro, startup and craft enterprises, which are extremely important for both the UK and Georgian economies;

 create better framework conditions, via the exchange of information and good practices, thereby contributing to improving competitiveness.
 This cooperation will include the management of structural issues (restructuring) such as environment and energy;

-simplify and rationalise regulations and regulatory practice, with specific focus on exchange of good practices on regulatory techniques, including the EU's principles;
+simplify and rationalise regulations and regulatory practice, with specific focus on exchange of good practices on regulatory techniques,

 encourage the development of innovation policy, via the exchange of information and good practices regarding the commercialisation of research and development (including support instruments for technology-based business start- ups, cluster development and access to finance);

-encourage greater contacts between EU and Georgian businesses and between these businesses and the authorities in the EU and Georgia;
+encourage greater contacts between UK and Georgian businesses and between these businesses and the authorities in the UK and Georgia;

-encourage export promotion activities between the EU and Georgia;
+encourage export promotion activities between the UK and Georgia;

-facilitate the modernisation and restructuring of the EU and Georgian industry in sectors, where appropriate;
+facilitate the modernisation and restructuring of the UK and Georgian industry in sectors, where appropriate;

 develop and strengthen the cooperation in the area of mining industries, and production of raw materials, with the objectives of promoting mutual understanding, improvement of the business environment, and information exchange and cooperation in the area of non-energy mining, in particular metallic ores and industrial minerals.
 The exchange of information will cover developments in mining and raw materials sector, trade in raw materials, best practices in relation to sustainable development of mining industries as well as training, skills and health and safety.